gabr-iele/iMuseum/Architecture/Architecture.md

 ## Smartphone (Mobile App)
 ### Category: End-user component

-The visitor will use his/her own smartphone (it can either run iOS or Android) obtain the identifier of a piece, using bluetooth, and uses it to obtain all the related informations from the CLOUD structure.
+The visitor will use his/her own smartphone (it can either run iOS or Android) to obtain the identifier of a piece using bluetooth, and uses it to obtain all the related informations from the CLOUD structure.

 ## COAP Bridge
 ### Category: Cloud Component

-The COAP Bridge is in charge of receiving data from the COAP gateway and forwards them to the Application login tier using the HTTP and REST protocol.
+The COAP Bridge is in charge of receiving data from the COAP gateway and forwards them to the Application logic tier using the HTTP and REST protocol.

 ## Application Logic
 ### Category: Cloud Component